vvdimako/cseuoi-thesis/README.md

 2. Install a TeX editor such as TeXstudio.

-3. Open the Sample_PhD-eng.tex file with your TeX editor and compile it with XeLaTeX.
+3. Open the SampleThesis.tex file with your TeX editor and compile it with XeLaTeX.

 Change Log
 ----------

+* Changed the structure of the directories.
 * Changed the filenames of the source code.
 * Replaced the greektex package with the xgreek package.
 * Deleted unnecessary files.